 During Jim Crow, politicians said one thing while openly doing another.
 They boasted about the US being a great democracy while erecting a gauntlet of voting barriers for blacks that included poll taxes and arcane literacy tests.

-from last week's primary captures a similar disconnect.
+One viral image from last week's primary captures a similar disconnect.

 It was of Wisconsin Assembly Speaker Robin Vos trying to reassure voters last Tuesday that in-person voting was "incredibly safe."